 The four LED signals can be either active-high or active-low.
 Polarity depends upon the Phy address latched in on reset.
-The LAN8700/LAN8700i senses each Phy address bit and changes the polarity of the LED signal accordingly.
+The LAN8187/LAN8187i senses each Phy address bit and changes the polarity of the LED signal accordingly.
 If the address bit is set as level "1", the LED polarity will be set to an active-low.
-If the address bit is set as level "0", the LED polarity will be set to an active-low.
-If the address bit is set as level "0", the LED polarity will be set to an active-low.
+If the address bit is set as level "0", the LED polarity will be set to an active-high.